Luncenok/uta-method/README.md

 ### 1. Dataset Description

-We analyzed a set of 10 small city cars available for sale within 100 km of Koziegłowy, with prices under 40,000 PLN.
+We analyzed a set of 50 small city cars available for sale within 100 km of Koziegłowy, with prices under 40,000 PLN.
 The data comes from [OTOMOTO](https://www.otomoto.pl/), where we scraped listings for cars that might suit a PUT student's needs.
-We narrowed down from 50 initial listings to 10 representative options to keep our analysis manageable.
+We used whole dataset for this report.

 Our *totally fictional* buyer is a student living in Koziegłowy, Wielkopolskie - who needs a reliable city car that balances cost, age, mileage, and performance.
 Since they're a student, practical considerations outweigh aesthetics or comfort - they want the best value for money and maybe a bit of engine power to impress friends.